 I am thankful for all my clients and business partners who put their trust in me.

 I am truly thankful for being in this country and being able to have access to such a great medical system.
-Recently I have had to deal with a rare disorder, and as I get ready for a second surgery I am absolutely grateful of receiving world class medical care at no extra cost.

 Prior to having a family of my own, I never fully appreciated the simple “home hacks” like recessed outlets and those custom features that make a house an “easy to live in” home.
 But now with a wife who is adamant about organization and a baby, the more options to keep the home running efficiently and effectively is top priority.
 I’ll be sure to included some of these “33 Relatively Simple Things That Will Make Your Home Extremely Awesome” by Peggy Wang from Buzzfeed when I get a chance, as well as suggest them to clients who are on their way to customizing their own place.